-The Linguistics major consists of 33 semester hours distributed as detailed here.
-Students must maintain a 2.5 UF GPA on all critical tracking coursework in semester 3 and a 2.75 UF GPA in semesters 4 and 5.
+The Linguistics major consists of 33 semester hours of coursework.
+To be granted a Major in Linguistics, a student must maintain a 2.5 UF GPA on all critical tracking coursework in semester 3 and a 2.75 UF GPA in- semesters 4 and 5.

 For further information contact the Linguistics Undergraduate Coordinator: